The 60s Revolution: Music, Protests & the Fight for Change

 • “Ohio” – Crosby, Stills, Nash & Young (Written about the Kent State shootings)

 💡 The message was clear: Enough is enough.The youth weren’t just protesting.
 They were fighting for their right to live.
+The 60s revolution was in full swing.

-👀 The System Pushed Back
+The System Pushed Back

+The 60s revolution was powerful.
+Too powerful.
+By the late 60s and early 70s, things started changingThe counterculture dream was beginning to fade.
 Many of the movement’s biggest leaders, Martin Luther King Jr., Malcolm X, John Lennon, Fred Hampton, were suddenly gone.
 Assassinated, arrested, or silenced.
 Coincidence?
 Or something bigger?

 💰 The Mainstream Took Over: